 Yardbird is one of the best spots in Miami for fried chicken, and that’s what you should be consuming at their brunch too.
 Get a half chicken with honey hot sauce for the table and then supplement that with some sides like cheddar grits, eggs, and a honey butter biscuit.
 Make sure to get a reservation, because it turns out quite a lot of people in this city want fried chicken for breakfast.

 Sometimes brunch is a spontaneous decision.
 And on those days when you wake up hungry, but without reservations or any real plan at all, you can generally rely on Lemoni.
 Their weekend brunch is a casual, no-fuss ordeal where you can usually get a table and expect consistently good food, portions, and prices.
 We generally get anything involving smoked salmon.
 They also do $15 bottomless mimosas and not many places around town can beat that.

 If an Apple Store and a bakery had a baby, you’d get Bachour.
 And if Apple ever expands into the pastry business, we assume they’d bake things that looked a lot like Bachour’s pastries and desserts: sleek, aerodynamic, and very shiny.
-The pastries are the main reason you should come here - especially the excellent guava-and-cheese danish - but the rest of the food is solid too.
-The Spanish scramble is very good and the guava-and-cheese pancakes and croissant french toast make us significantly happier than standing in line at an Apple Store.
+The pastries are the main reason you should come here - especially the excellent guava-and-cheese danish - but the rest of the food is solid too, and makes us significantly happier than standing in line at an Apple Store.